siong1987/rails-with-docker/README.md

 3. Start all the containers by running: `docker-compose up`.
 4. Now, you will have a local Rails server up and running at [localhost:3000](http://localhost:3000).
+5. If you get a missing database error, create the database by running:
+   `docker-compose run app rake db:create`.

+Notice the pattern of `docker-compose run app rake db:create`, you can run all commands that way in the main `app` container.
+I usually just start with `docker-compose run app bash` and run all my commands via it.

 ## Dockerfile